ShamuoonHaider/NextJs-basics/rendering/README.md

 These features aren't available on the server, so we need to make sure such code runs only on the client side to avoid server-side rendering errors

 To prevent unintended server side usage of client side code, we can use a package called client-only

+Client component Placement

+Since server components can't handle state and interactivity, we need client components to fill this gap

+The key recommendation here is to position these client component lowever in your component tree